Historical models of the Solar System: Newton's interpretation

 After all these theories, people still did not know what made the planets orbit the Sun, nor why the Moon tracks the Earth.
 Until the 17th century when Isaac Newton introduced The Law of Universal Gravitation.
 He claimed that between any two masses, there is an attractive force between them proportional to the inverse of the distance squared.

 where m1 is the mass of the Sun and m2 is the mass of the planet, G is the gravitational constant and r is the distance between them.

 This theory was able to calculate the force on each planet by the Sun, which consequently, explained the planets elliptical motion.

 The term "Solar System" entered the English language by 1704, when John Locke used it to refer to the Sun, planets, and comets as a whole.
-By then it had been stablished beyond doubt that planets are other worlds, and stars are other distant suns, so the whole Solar System is actually only a small part of an immensely large universe, and definitively something distinct.
+By then it had been established beyond doubt that planets are other worlds, and stars are other distant suns, so the whole Solar System is actually only a small part of an immensely large universe, and definitively something distinct.

 Derived measurements

 In 1672 Jean Richer and Giovanni Domenico Cassini measure the astronomical unit (AU), the mean distance Earth-Sun, to be about 138,370,000 km, (later refined by others up to the current value of 149,597,870 km).
 This gave for first time ever a well estimated size of the then known Solar System (that is, up to Saturn), following the scale derived from Kepler's third law.

-In 1798 Henry Cavendish accurately measures the gravitational constant in the laboratory, which allows the mass of the Earth to be derived thru Newton's law of universal gravitation, and hence the masses of all bodies in the Solar System.
+In 1798 Henry Cavendish accurately measures the gravitational constant in the laboratory, which allows the mass of the Earth to be derived through Newton's law of universal gravitation, and hence the masses of all bodies in the Solar System.